How exercise can continue to help as we move into COVID-normal

 Any coronavirus information mentioned is accurate at the time this article was ‘Last updated’ (see above).
 For the most up-to-date information about coronavirus restrictions, please visit the source: www.coronavirus.vic.gov.au

-As life as we know it has changed, and physical interaction is limited, but as some of us return to lockdown, being active is still more important than ever.
+Life as we know it has changed and being active is still more important than ever.

-But we know that doing some form of exercise is an easy and free way to boost both your mental and physical health, and there are still new activities you can try at home.
+But we know that doing some form of exercise is an easy and free way to boost both your mental and physical health, and there are even more activities to try now that restrictions have eased.

-If you’ve returned to working or studying from home, or you're not currently working, you’re won’t be getting the incidental exercise you normally get by commuting to and from an office or uni.
+If you’re continuing to work or study from home, or you're not currently working, you won’t be getting the incidental exercise you’d normally get commuting to and from an office or uni.

-When you add the above to higher-than-usual anxiety levels, you’ll start to see why a stretch in your lounge room could really help right now!
+When you add the stress of organising yourself for the upcoming festive season, you’ll start to see why a stretch in your lounge room or backyard could really help right now!

 Physical activity helps our body and mind in many ways, but here are a few of the key ones:

 - Exercise releases chemicals in your brain, like serotonin and endorphins, which are great for your mood

 - It can also lead to better sleep and give you more energy

 - Physical movements can help ease tightness in your shoulders and neck, which often come with stress and anxiety